mbarsbey/mbarsbey.github.io/_posts/2014-3-3-Hello-World.md

 ### Model selection in graphical models by sequential Monte Carlo

-We develop a dynamic generative allocation model, in which allocations are made according to a Bayesian network, and marginals of which correspond to a P$\u{o}$lya urn process.
+We develop a dynamic generative allocation model, in which allocations are made according to a Bayesian network, and marginals of which correspond to a P\$\u{o}\$lya urn process.
 Our formulation allows us to develop a sequential Monte Carlo algorithm with which we can conduct model selection through an **unbiased estimation of marginal likelihood** in arbitrary Bayesian networks including those which correspond to various topic models and tensor factorizations.

 ![_config.yml]({{ site.baseurl }}/images/polya_s.png)